EuroPython/website/data/pages-content/faq.md

 ## **Q. How can I help you with the conference organisation?**

-A. The EuroPython conference is entirely run by volunteers and we always need some extra help.
+A. The EuroPython conference is entirely run by volunteers.
+These are everyone in the [EuroPython 2023 team](/thankyou) involved in the organisation for this year.
+We always need some extra help.
 If you want to get involved, please email [volunteers@europython.eu](volunteers@europython.eu) and we are always happy for a chat!

 ---